Germanic strong verb: Modern English

 Class 6 verbs in modern English: drag, draw, forsake, lade, shake, shape, shave, slay, stand, take.
 The verb heave is in this class when used in a nautical context.
 Like most other classes in Modern English, this class has lost cohesion and now forms principal parts according to many different patterns.
 Two preterites (drew and slew) are now spelled with "ew", which is similar in sound to the "oo" of the others that still use a strong form.
 Swear is now class 4.
 The adjective graven was originally a past participle of the now obsolete verb grave.
-Note that lade, shape, shave, wax are now weak outside of their optionally strong past participle forms (laden, shapen, shaven, and waxen respectively).
+Lade, shape, shave, wax are now weak outside of their optionally strong past participle forms (laden, shapen, shaven, and waxen respectively).
 Fare has archaic past tense fore and rare past participle faren, but is normally weak now.